Thinking about quitting?

 - For your hands – keep your hands busy by exercising, doing needlework, fiddling with clips or other small items, or reading a book

 - Relax and Breathe – use diaphragmatic breathing, progressive muscle relaxation, visualization, and meditation to help manage stress.
 Breathe deeply and visualize your lungs filling with fresh, clean air.

 - Delay – when you get the urge to smoke, try to wait for at least 10 minutes, as the feeling will often pass

 - Reward yourself – because quitting isn’t easy, it’s important to reward yourself for your efforts.
 Use the money typically spent on cigarettes to do something fun or buy a weekly treat.
 Plan something enjoyable to do everyday.

 – American Cancer Society, 2014

-I know we said it already, but we really admire you!
+We are proud of you and admire your choice to change your smoking habits!
 We know this isn’t an easy thing to do but we are here to support you!
 You’ve got this!